juliaguida/oystercard/pills/git.md

 (There's also a mention of something called a "master branch".
 This refers to one name of the current "reality".
 Remember we can switch between different realities, or branches?
 The main one is called "master".
 We'll get to branches in due time, just ignore it for now).

-If we were to make a change such as changing the text of gitText, git would tell us that there's been a change.
+If we were to make a change such as changing the text of `gitText`, git would tell us that there's been a change.
 So, let's make a change a see what the status is again.

 ![Step three](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381245987544_Screen%20Shot%202013-10-08%20at%2016.25.50.png)